 Nonpoint Source Pollution

-Today one of the leading threats to water resources and the quality of this resource is (NPS) Nonpoint source pollution.
-NPS pollution does not originate from a single, specific source (that would be Point source Pollution) but is generated by a variety of activities spread over a broad area.
+Today one of the leading threats to water resources and the quality of these resources is (NPS) Nonpoint source pollution.
+NPS pollution does not originate from a single, specific source (that would be Point Source Pollution) but is generated by a variety of activities spread over a broad area.

 Everyone contributes to NPS pollution through many different daily activities.
 Driving an automobile, washing your car, mowing the grass, or walking a dog are just a few of the activities that can contribute to NPS pollution.
 Every time it rains, pollutants such as soil particles, pesticides, fertilizers, detergents, oil, grass clippings, litter, and animal waste are released into our waterways from plowed fields, parking lots, streets, rooftops, and neighborhood yards.
 The more we are aware of these potential NPS pollutants, the more measures we can take to prevent them from impacting the quality of our water in a negative manner.